Azure-for-Startups/Content/Content/AWS VM to Azure VM Migration.md

 - A PowerPoint presentation by Alexandre Verkinderen [*here*](http://www.slideshare.net/alexandreverkinderen/expertslive-azure-site-recovery)

-- A great video guide by Rajesh Goli about migration using Azure Site Recovery service which you can view [*here*](https://azure.microsoft.com/en-us/blog/seamlessly-migrate-your-application-from-aws-to-azure-in-4-simple-steps/).
+- A great blog and video guide by Rajesh Goli about migration using Azure Site Recovery service which you can view [*here*](https://azure.microsoft.com/en-us/blog/seamlessly-migrate-your-application-from-aws-to-azure-in-4-simple-steps/).
 A few important notes and clarification on this video:

 - 1. During the Configuration Server setup Rajesh selects the related Microsoft Azure Network.
 So you have to configure the Azure Network before starting the Configuration Server creation, as shown below.